DIY Detox Clay Mask (Bentonite Clay Face Mask, 3 Ingredients)

 Another thing to make note of is using apple cider vinegar on the skin.
 I've used this lavender clay face mask a million times now and some of those times I used too much AVC.
 This caused some redness on my face which scared the shit out of my at first but went down in about 20 minutes.

 Basically, I made the mask too vinegar-based.
-Given, when I make it myself I don’t measure the ingredients so make sure you use the clay mask recipe.
+Given, when I make it myself I don't measure the ingredients so make sure you use the DIY clay face mask recipe.

 The recipe below is what I personally use but, some people's skin doesn't enjoy ACV (apple cider vinegar) and the potency of the vinegar will irritate it.
 Do a test patch (not on your face) before using the mask.